 Dr. Steve Hansen, Graduate School Dean Emeritus, established the Lindsay Research Professorship Endowment that funds the award in honor of Dr. Vaughnie Lindsay, who served as graduate dean from 1973 until 1986 and was responsible for creating much of the infrastructure that supports faculty research and scholarly activity.
 Faculty and the emeriti faculty at the time of the award's conception donated the funds to endow the award.

-If you would like to help support new investigators through the Vaughnie Lindsay Award donations to the endowment can be made through: http://www.siue.edu/give/ .
+Those wishing to help support new investigators through the Vaughnie Lindsay Award may make a donation to the Graduate School section of the endowment at: http://www.siue.edu/give/.

 The New Investigator Awards are made to tenure-track SIUE faculty members in order to recognize and support individual programs of research or creative activities.
 These Awards recognize faculty members whose research or creative activities have the promise of making significant contributions to their fields of study, their respective school/department and to SIUE in general.
 Recipients are expected to produce published scholarly works/products and externally sponsored grants/contracts.